Csilla HERENDY PhD

 The focus of my interest is communication in general, and more specifically online communication, website usability research.

-The main area of my researches are web usability and different testing methods, with a special emphasis on eye-tracking.
+The main area of my research are web usability and different testing methods, with a special emphasis on eye-tracking.

 I have been teaching at Corvinus University since 2000, and I have been adjunct professor at the National University of Public Service since 2011.
-Subjects I teach at the university: online communication, Communication theory and practice, External Communication, Non-verbal communication, Presentation Techniques, Public Relations.
+Subjects I teach at the university: Online communication, Communication theory and practice, External Communication, Visual Communication, Non-verbal communication, Presentation Techniques, Public Relations.

 In the autumn of 2011, I was visiting professor and researcher at the Department of Communication of the University of Bologna.
 I gave lectures in “Website usability and usability research methods”, and conducted scientific research on the websites of Bologna, Saragozza and Emilia-Romagna.

 In addition to teaching, I participate in research related to usability.
-Most of the time I work with simple usability tests or use eye tracking method.
-My major works and research projects: Hungarian governmental portal magyarorszag.hu, the websites of the city of Bologna and the province of Emilia-Romagna, WWF, Toshiba, Ringier, Invitel, Telenor.
+Most of the time I work with simple usability tests, user interviews, paper prototyping test, or use eye tracking method.
+Some of my works and research projects: Hungarian governmental portal magyarorszag.hu (eye tracking research), the websites of the city of Bologna and the province of Emilia-Romagna, WWF, Toshiba, Ringier, Invitel, Telenor, OTP.